Do you have a comprehensive picture of your students' health?

 - The survey was re-written, not merely revised.
 The NCHA III is a different survey than the ACHA-NCHA II.
 You will not be able to compare results between the two versions of the survey.

-- The Fall 2019 ACHA-NCHA Web Survey Reference Group will be formed from the NCHA III only.
+- Moving forward, the ACHA-NCHA Web Survey Reference Group will be formed from the NCHA III only.

 - Schools in the middle of a research or evaluation protocol that require continued use of the NCHA II web survey for comparison purposes will be permitted to do so upon request.
 Note that there will not be a reference group formed for the NCHA II unless there is enough participation in the ACHA-NCHA Paper Survey to warrant a reference group.